 Chapters each include one or more section breaks that conclude with "Field Notes."
 Each Field Notes assignment addresses two or three topics from the section students have just read with one or more questions for each topic.
 Most of the questions are for comprehension, but a few ask for subjective responses.
 Responses are to be written in a notebook rather than used for oral narration.

-The CD-ROM (which can be used without the print edition of the book) includes the complete text (with weblinks), activities, recipes, extra reading suggestions, lists of timeline entries for each chapter, a country-by-country prayer guide (similar to the book Operation World), an 11" x 17" map of the classical world, "Travel Log" lists of map entries for students to add to maps, and both labeled and unlabeled maps to be used with the Travel Log or for other purposes.
+The downloaded book includes web links, activities, recipes, extra reading suggestions, lists of timeline entries for each chapter, a country-by-country prayer guide (similar to the book Operation World), an 11" x 17" map of the classical world, "Travel Log" lists of map entries for students to add to maps, and both labeled and unlabeled maps to be used with the Travel Log or for other purposes.

 Recipes are included for most but not all chapters.
 Many of these are challenging—e.g., making Baklava—so the recipes definitely require parental assistance.

 The fourth book continues the narrated travel log style of the third book, but this time exploring many of the European countries that come to mind when we think of the Middle Ages.
 We travel to Spain, Portugal, France, Switzerland, Austria, Germany, Belgium, the Netherlands, and a number of small kingdoms.
 While this is a modern-day travelog, Johnson inserts some history along the way, jumping back even to ancient times and sometimes revisiting events from the twentieth century.

 While the entire series is intended for the elementary grades, I think this book is best for students in grades four through eight.
 It touches upon so many historical events and cultural experiences with which younger children are not likely to be familiar that they will probably find it difficult to follow along.
 On the other end, the reading could be of interest even for teens and adults interested in European countries, so it can easily serve students up through eighth grade, and maybe beyond.